-Appalachian Regional Freight Mobility Study - As the Upstate Region of South Carolina continues to grow, its economy becomes more diverse and impacts land use and transportation throughout the Upstate.
-In an effort to understand the present and future impacts that increased trade flowing through South Carolina will have on the transportation infrastructure, the ACOG has secured funding through the MPO's and SCDOT to develop the region's first Freight Mobility Study.
-The study will focus on impacts of increased freight movements on major trade corridors, secondary trade corridors, and local communities.
-It will help identify opportunities to improve efficiency in goods movement and assist local, regional and state leadership in prioritizing future investment in transportation infrastructure.
+Appalachian Regional Freight Mobility Study - ACOG kicked off the Upstate's first Freight Mobility Study in February of 2020.
+This study is examining the present and future impacts that increased trade flowing through South Carolina will have on the transportation infrastructure.
+Staff is working with consultants to focus on impacts of increased freight movements on major trade corridors, secondary trade corridors, and local communities.
+The initial kickoff of committee formation and meetings has been slowed by COVID19.
+However, this effort will continue to move forward and help identify opportunities to improve efficiency in goods movement and assist local, regional and state leadership in prioritizing future investment in transportation infrastructure.
+It is anticipated that the plan will be completed during FY2021.

 Appalachian Long Range Transportation Plan - The ACOG's latest Long Range Transportation Plan was adopted in 2016.
 It established regional transportation goals and identified projects for consideration for funding through the rural guide shares allocated to the Appalachian Region.
 The Plan assesses long term transportation needs in the non-urban areas and identifies key projects that will improve the efficiency of the transportation system and enhance the safety of the community.
-The ACOG LRTP will be due for an update in 2021.
-While completion of the task will likely not occur within this fiscal year, preliminary work will commence to prepare for the full update.
+An update of the ACOG LRTP will begin in FY2021 with a planned completion of fall 2021.

 Appalachian Regional Travel Demand Model Program - ACOG, in a partnership with SCDOT and Upstate MPOs, assumed responsibility for maintaining the Appalachian Regional Travel Demand Model at the beginning of 2019.
-This project will allow ACOG to be at the center of transportation planning efforts for the region moving forward as we will support all the MPOs in their Long Range Plan update processes.
-ACOG staff can work with local jurisdictions to identify problem areas in the model, more accurately assess and validate socioeconomic data at the TAZ level, and provide a tool for ACOG and MPO partners to analyze alternative highway improvements in the region.
-SCDOT will continue to maintain and renew the TransCAD license and will provide on-call modeling assistance though the DOT's on-call modeling consultant.
-It will also allow ACOG staff to work with regional agencies to improve the accuracy of the information used as inputs in the model to make it an improved predictive tool for those planning efforts as well.
+This project will allow ACOG to coordinate transportation planning efforts for the region moving forward as we support the MPOs in their Long Range Plan update processes.
+ACOG staff work with local jurisdictions to more accurately assess and validate the model.
+It also allows ACOG staff to work with regional agencies to improve the accuracy of the information used as inputs in the model.
+These efforts help to make it an improved predictive tool in everyone's efforts to identify and plan for highway improvements in the region.
 In addition, this will create the potential for ACOG staff to help with small area transportation studies for local communities in the future as the model is developed.
-Overall this allow ACOG to play a key role for regional transportation planning efforts moving forward.
+Overall this enhances ACOG's role in regional transportation planning efforts moving forward.

 Rural Transportation Planning and Coordination - ACOG works with a wide range of stakeholders on transportation issues throughout the region in support of SC Department of Transportation Planning efforts.
-Significant turnover in SCDOT staff has created some challenges but also has provided an opportunity to build better working partnerships moving forward.
-The first step of this has resulted in successful implementation a new Performance Measure Planning System that will help guide infrastructure spending at DOT.
+Changes in SCDOT policy and staff has caused staff to change many aspects of our planning and outreach efforts the last 18 months.
+The results of these efforts have been improved coordination and successful implementation a new Performance Measure Planning System that will help guide infrastructure spending at DOT.
 In addition, Planning Services staff is working better with SCDOT staff to connect them with stakeholders from the rural and urban areas of the region to identify solutions to transportation challenges.
-Staff will continue to work with local governments and SCDOT to help identify projects that promote more efficient an safer transportation systems in critical areas that improve communities.
+Staff will continue this work with local governments and SCDOT to help identify projects that promote more efficient and safer transportation systems in critical areas that improve communities.